nhsd-a2si/docs-uec-appts/_pages/implementation/implementation_API.md

 ### Managing return errors ###

 To [manage return errors](http://hl7.org/fhir/STU3/http.html#2.1.0.4), FHIR defines an [OperationOutcome](http://hl7.org/fhir/STU3/operationoutcome.html) resource that can be used to convey specific detailed processable error information.
-See er_errorhandling.html for more information on errors
+See [Error Handling](/er_errorhandling.md) for more information on errors